Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Calibration of paths

-(Note that this holds even if one of $A,B$ --- or even both --- is an endpoint of $\Sigma_2$, because Theorem~\ref{tregge} provides paths with non-jumping endpoints.
-Moreover, if neither $A$ nor $B$ are endpoints we actually get that $\lambda(\Delta_0) = \lambda(A)$.)

 Now let $\Delta_1$ be the simplicial face of $\Delta$ spanned by $A$ and $B$ (which may be different from $\Delta$).
-Topologically, $A$ and $B$ are obtained from a graph, $X$, by collapsing invariant subgraphs $C_A$ and $C_B$, respectively.
+Both $\lambda(A),\lambda(B)$ are finite.
+So, topologically, $A$ and $B$ are obtained from a graph, $X$, by collapsing invariant subgraphs $C_A$ and $C_B$, respectively.
 Therefore the points in $\Delta_1$ are obtained from $X$ by collapsing $C_A \cap C_B$, which is also invariant and hence all points in $\Delta_1$ have finite displacement.